aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

   e.g. going from local to the cloud, `kubectl config use-context name-of-new-context`.

-### installation steps for a basic cluster (one control plane node and one
+### installation steps for a basic cluster
+#### one control plane node and one worker node.

-worker node). steps performed using two virtual machines running ubuntu 18.04 on gce.
+- steps performed using two virtual machines running ubuntu 18.04 on gce.

 #### section 1 - install a control plane node
 - switch to root, `sudo -i`.